DOCS

 });

-Optional — Automatically open Hello on page load
+Automatically open Hello on page load

 By default, Hello will only open when the visitor clicks on the flag button.
 If you would like to automatically open Hello when the page loads, you can call the Zonos.openHelloDialog() function once the Zonos script has loaded.
+This is shown in lines 25 and 26 of the complete example.

-Zonos JS snippet
+Zonos JS Snippet

 1